 About me

 Domenico Tortorella received the PhD in computer science cum laude from the University of Pisa, Italy, in 2024 for his thesis “Efficient Models for Deep Learning on Graphs” under the supervision of prof. Alessio Micheli.
 Previously he received the BSc in computer engineering from the University of Salerno, Italy, in 2017, and the MSc in computer science from the University of Pisa, Italy, in 2020, both cum laude.
-Currently, he is a post-doc research fellow in the Department of Computer Science at the University of Pisa, working for the Future AI Research (FAIR) project, and he is a member of the Computational Intelligence and Machine Learning research group (CIML).
+Currently, he is an assistant professor (RTD-A) in the Department of Computer Science at the University of Pisa, and he is a member of the Computational Intelligence and Machine Learning research group (CIML).

 Research topics